MrMamen/traktNRK/README.md

 </h3>

 This product uses the TMDb API but is not endorsed or certified by TMDb. <br>
-This product uses the Trakt.tv API.
+This product uses the Trakt.tv API. <br>
+This product is forked from [traktflix](https://github.com/tegon/traktflix) by tegon and other contributors.

 [LICENSE](LICENSE)